Table of Contents

 Data Disclosure

-AEO scores, success rates, and latency figures in this report are derived from agent telemetry collected by the KanseiLink MCP server as of April 7, 2026.
+AEO scores and latency figures in this report are based on connection-method checks and KanseiLink's internal evaluation and early data as of April 7, 2026.
+Success-rate metrics are still being observed as measurement data accumulates.
 Trust scores represent a weighted average of MCP status, usage volume, success rate, and latency.
 Services with low sample counts carry wider confidence intervals and are noted accordingly.
 KanseiLink has no equity or advertising relationships with any service evaluated here.

 Communication SaaS Category AEO Overview